Administrative Resources for Faculty

 State Sales Tax

 University of Texas employees are exempt from Texas sales tax if a purchase is made for University purposes.
 Faculty and staff are highly encouraged to utilize this status as sales tax may not be reimbursable for some purposes.
 If you plan on making purchases that are taxable, please pick up a copy of the Tax Exemption Certificate from Aubrey or download the form and complete the information.
-Please present the certificate to the vendor for University related expenses (including entertainment) to claim the exemption.
-No reimbursements for any Texas State sales tax for approved purchases on department funding.
+You will need to present the certificate to the vendor before or at check-out to claim the exemption for University related expenses (including entertainment) .
+No reimbursements for any Texas State sales tax will be approved for purchases on department funding.
 You may have the department make your purchase for you to ensure exemption.

 Preapproved entertainment costs may be reimbursed by the department or by endowment holders' own accounts.
 These are considered "Official Occasions"; an "official occasion" is defined as a reception, luncheon, dinner, or similar event that is sponsored and funded by UT (e.g., conferences, meetings, planning retreats, staff meetings).
 These functions are normally associated with special programs or conferences, University guests, faculty and staff recruitment, or business meetings that span a meal time.
 To prevent a personal tax liability, you will need to document each occasion with receipts for expenses.